emaanriaz/150proj1/REPORT.md

 of the loop.

 In phase 4 we gave the shell the ability to redirect its output to a specified file.
 When we call the output redirection function from main, we want to make sure that output redirection only takes place when the command contains >.
-So, inside the output redirection function we first create a variable called arrowIndex and set it to -1.
-Then, we loop through the arguments to compare each argument to >.
-If > is present, we set the loop’s current index equal to arrowIndex so that we can keep track of the position of the > in the array.
-Now that we have the position of the > in the array, we know for sure that the arrowIndex has to be greater than -1.
-Thus, we can safely open the file and call dup2 to redirect the output.
-We know that the filename from the command line input will be directly after the >, so we can represent that position by adding 1 to arrowIndex.
+So, inside the output redirection function we loop through the arguments and compare each argument to >.
+If > is present, we set the loop’s current index equal to a variable called arrowIndex so that we can keep track of the position of the > in the array.
+Since we are now certain that > exists, we can safely open the file and call dup2 to redirect the output.
+Since we know that the filename from the command line input will be directly after the >, we can represent that position by adding 1 to arrowIndex.

+Our shell does not have implementations for piping or setting variables.

 To test our shell, we initially used a trial and error method to ensure that our output was the same as the output in the reference shell.
 Then we used